opentimestamps/opentimestamps-client/README.md

 non-backwards-compatible changes.

 It's very likely that the REST protocol used to communicate with calendars will change, including in backwards incompatible ways.
-In the event happens you'll just need to upgrade your client; existing timestamps will be unaffected.
+If this happens you'll just need to upgrade your client; existing timestamps will be unaffected.